When is USA Independence Day?

 As this is a Federal holiday, not only will schools and libraries be closed.
 Most federal and state offices will also be closed and there will be no mail deliveries on Independence Day.

 History of USA Independence Day

-On July 4, 1776, the United States of America proclaimed its independence from England by signing the Declaration of Independence.
+On July 4, 1776, the United States of America proclaimed its independence from England by adopting the Declaration of Independence.